FreshVine/jQuery-cache-images/README.md

 Helpful to clean up stored images from the cache without dropping everything stored.
 You can optionally set a *url*, and/or *storagePrefix* in the function to only drop specific image, or set of images.

+## indexDB and callbacks
+One of the major differences between localstorage and indexDB is that the queries to the database happen out of the functional flow of your script.
+This means you must use callbacks to excecute scripts with the outcome, or after the conclusion of the previous script.
+Not using callbacks can result in weird behavior.

 # Credits and Thanks
 * Based Heavily off of @doomhz plugin [jQueryImageCache](https://github.com/doomhz/jQuery-Image-Cache)
 * Utilizing base64 encoding from @mathias [Encoding XHR image data](http://jsperf.com/encoding-xhr-image-data/33)